-The event also featured three walk-in sustainable workshops, highlighting fun and innovative ways to adopt a more eco-friendly lifestyle, including:
+The Market featured many interactive elements, including three walk-in sustainable workshops, highlighting fun and innovative ways to adopt a more eco-friendly lifestyle, including:

-- Beeswax wrap workshop with SOS Earth co-founder, Thai-Swedish environmental activist Maria Lynn Poonlertlarp, Jareerat Petsom, Miss Earth Thailand and Ambassador of Green World Foundation, and Fashion Revolution: participants brought old cotton clothing items and learned how to transform them into reusable food wraps.
+- Beeswax wrap workshop with SOS Earth co-founder, Thai-Swedish environmental activist Maria Lynn Poonlertlarp, Jareerat Petsom, Miss Earth Thailand and Ambassador of Green World Foundation, and Fashion Revolution.
+Participants brought old cotton clothing and learned how to transform them into reusable food wraps.

-- Recycling workshop with Precious Plastic Bangkok and Rethinking Plastics: participants discovered how to significantly and easily reduce single-use plastic waste.
+- Recycling workshop with Precious Plastic Bangkok and Rethinking Plastics.
+Participants discovered how to easily reduce single-use plastic waste.

-Approximately 530 participants – more than half of the total attendees – joined the workshops, while 150 people took part in the quiz held at the Rethinking Plastics booth.
+Approximately 530 participants – more than half of the attendees – joined the workshops, and 150 people took part in the quiz held at the Rethinking Plastics booth.

 The event culminated with the ‘Toast to Europe Day’ ceremony, featuring remarks from the EU and Thai officials and a live outdoor performance from the College of Music, Mahidol University string quartet band, including a rendition of the EU anthem ‘Ode to Joy’.

 H.E.
 Mr David Daly, Ambassador of the European Union to Thailand, was joined by EU Member States’ Ambassadors and Thai representatives – including H.E.
-Mrs Chulamanee Chartsuwan, Deputy Permanent-Secretary, Ministry of Foreign Affairs, and Mr Chalermpol Chotinuchit, Deputy Permanent Secretary, Bangkok Metropolitan Administration – as well as Mr Oleksandr Lysak, Ukrainian chargé d'affaires, and Mr Rames Promyen, Director-General of the National Discovery Museum Institute, Office of Knowledge Management and Development, Office of the Prime Minister, to raise a glass and share a few words on EU-Thailand relations, the significance of Europe Day during these challenging times, and the role a sustainable lifestyle plays in addressing the climate crisis.
+Mrs Chulamanee Chartsuwan, Deputy Permanent-Secretary of the Ministry of Foreign Affairs; Mr Chalermpol Chotinuchit, Deputy Permanent Secretary of the Bangkok Metropolitan Administration; Mr Oleksandr Lysak, Ukrainian Chargé d'Affaires; and Mr Rames Promyen, Director-General of the National Discovery Museum Institute, the Office of Knowledge Management and Development of the Prime Minister Office, to raise a glass and share a few words on EU-Thailand relations, the significance of Europe Day during these challenging times, and the role a sustainable lifestyle plays in addressing the climate crisis.